Frequently Asked Questions

 What’s the spend limit for Challenge Sponsors?

 The maximum contract value is the upper limit of the amount (not including VAT, if applicable) that can be spent on developing a solution to the Challenge through CivTech, over the whole life of the project.
-This amount includes the value of contracts awarded to participants through the Exploration Stage (£5,000 + VAT per team) and Accelerator (£30,000 + VAT per team).
+This amount includes the value of contracts awarded to participants through the Exploration Stage (£5,000 + VAT per team) and Accelerator (up to £35,000 + VAT per team).

 If the Challenge Sponsor wishes to continue development of the solution beyond the CivTech Accelerator, they may negotiate one or more Pre-commercial Agreements (PCA) with the successful team or teams.
 The cumulative value of those PCAs cannot exceed the maximum contract value, minus any amounts already spent during Exploration and the Accelerator.